Ada-C6/weekly-learning-goals/tutoring.md

 Because of the differing availability of tutoring services we strongly advise that all students interested in tutoring first attend Open Tutoring or, if that is not possible, request dedicated Ad-hoc Tutoring through the mailing list.

 If both of those options are not available or are unsuccessful we suggest that you speak with one of your instructors and a more individual tutoring plan can be devised.

+### How can I best prepare for tutoring?
+#### Open Tutoring
+For Open Tutoring the best way to be prepared is to have a specific problem in mind when approaching a tutor.
+Try to figure out as much as possible about the error message or buggy behavior you're seeing, first.

+Have a list of things that you've searched for on Google / Stack Overflow, including things that you've tried which didn't seem to work.
+Having all of this information handy when you work with a tutor will make it easier for you to give them the necessary to context to help you figure out how to proceed.

+#### Ad-hoc Tutoring
+For Ad-hoc Tutoring you should have a couple of questions in mind, either problems you're having with a particular project or general questions about a technology or concept where you've repeatedly had issues (e.g. "How does routing work in Ruby on Rails?").

+Make sure to include some context about these questions when contacting the mailing list, however you do not need to go into the complete details within your email.
+When arriving for the meeting that you've scheduled be sure to have your project code available and, if possible, be able to run it to display any error messages / bugs.

+#### Scheduled Tutoring
+Because Scheduled Tutoring involves a pre-defined set of focus areas and goals you should prepare for each session by reviewing them.
+If any class work or projects since your last session apply to the focus areas, plan to talk about any difficulties or successes you've had with that work.

+In most cases your tutor will not be an Ada staff member so it would be helpful to make sure they have context for where you are at in the curriculum.
+You should reach out to them via email before each session and send them links to the repository for your current project and to your (or your group's) specific fork.
+If they've had time to review what you've been working on since the last session it will make your tutoring time more productive.